Conditioning LLMs to Generate Code-Switched Text: Qualitative evaluation

-With the results of the pairwise comparisons, we calculate a global score for each model, as follows: every time a model is voted, it gets $1$ point, and the loser gets $0$ points; in case of ties, both models get $0.5$ points each.
-Table \ref{tab:human-ranking} shows the global scores, as well as the ranking of human preferences according to said score.
-We find that the gold standard reference obtains the highest score, as expected, and that Llama3 ranks the highest among the automatic methods.
-Instruction-tuned models obtain worse scores compared to their base model counterparts, with a similar difference for both Llama3 and Mistral family of models.
-Finally, the evaluation also shows that humans clearly prefer the output of systems based on Large Language Models compared to the MT baseline, which is voted as the worst model by a large margin.
+We calculate a global score for each model, as follows: every time a model is voted, it gets $1$ point, and the loser gets $0$ points; in case of ties, both models get $0.5$ points each.
+Table \ref{tab:human-ranking} shows the global scores, as well as the ranking of human preferences according to said score (second and third columns).
+We find that the gold standard reference obtains the highest score, as expected, with an specially stark difference in the out-of-domain set, highlighting the difficulty of this domain for all models.
+Fine-tuned Llama3 ranks the highest among the automatic methods in both in-domain and out-of-domain settings, which shows its ability to generalize to more challenging domains.
+The instruction-tuned model Llama3 Instruct obtains worse scores compared to its base model counterpart, which is likely due to instruction tuning reducing certain model capabilities \cite{Li2024PredictingVA,west2025base}.
+It ranks higher than the NLLB model in-domain, but lower in the out-of-domain evaluation and the overall scores.
+Still, the difference between Llama3 and NLLB shows the potential to rival dedicated models in generation tasks.
+According to these preferences, fine-tuning LLMs for CS generation can be critical to ensure better results, since the larger models with few-shot prompting rank, both GPT-4o$_\mathrm{fs}$ and Llama3.3-70B$_\mathrm{fs}$, are outranked by all models in both evaluation settings.